-For Non-Network Benefits you must provide pre-service notification as soon as the possibility of a CHD surgery arises.
-If you do not provide notification as required, Benefits will be reduced to 50% of Eligible Expenses.
+For Non-Network Benefits you must obtain prior authorization as soon as the possibility of a CHD surgery arises.
+If you do not obtain prior authorization as required, Benefits will be reduced to 50% of Eligible Expenses.

 It is important that you notify the Claims Administrator regarding your intention to have surgery.
 Your notification will open the opportunity to become enrolled in programs that are designed to achieve the best outcomes for you.